What is a reference check?

 Want an easy way to weed out candidates with poor references or problems to hide?
 Be upfront about the reference check and you may find that your candidate list shrinks itself.

 The people that you do interview will tend to be more accurate and honest during the interview process.
-Add this tip to your reference best practices.
+Add this tip to your reference best practices and knowledge base.

 2. Don’t delegate the reference check to someone else.